ricmac/Cybercultural/src/posts/on-selling-your-website.md

 ---
 title: "On Selling Your Website — It's OK to Be a Lifestyle Business"
 description: "Thoughts on whether I should've sold ReadWriteWeb when I did, given what happened to the site over the next decade.
-Do I regret selling?"
+In hindsight, running it as a lifestyle business would've been a viable option too."
 date: 2024-05-01
 permalink: "p/on-selling-your-website/"
 tags: ['notes']
-featureImage: "/assets/images/Whataitai.jpeg"
+featureImage: "/assets/images/Whataitai-1280x720.jpg"
 ---

 ![Ngake and Whātaitai the taniwha of Wellington harbour](/assets/images/Whataitai.jpeg){loading="eager"}